 Head lice do not discriminate.
 Anybody, regardless of social status, cleanliness, or nationality, can get head lice.

-A student with head lice or nits (eggs) will be excluded from school.
-Parents/guardians will be advised to shampoo the student with pediculocide shampoo and to remove all the nits.
-Educational materials are available.
-This child must be rechecked by the school nurse before returning.
-A student must be NIT FREE in order to return to school.
-When a positive case of head lice is found, the school nurse will check the other students in the classroom.
-The nurse will also notify other nurses in the district to check all siblings living in the home.
+A student with live lice will be excluded from school.
+Parents/guardians will be advised to shampoo the student with pediculicide shampoo and to remove all the nits.
+Educational materials regarding head lice are available from the school nurse.
+Following treatment, a child must be reassessed by the school nurse before returning to school.

 How to treat head lice